 Bony growths from arthritis, disc bulges, or swelling can lead to pinched or irritated neck nerves.
 The pain messages get sent along the nerve pathways and can cause headaches.
 One way to think about it is as if your neck is the switch and your nerves are the electrical wires.
 When the wires light up is when the headache happens.

 These kinds of headaches can get confused with migraines since the symptoms are very similar.
-However, neck headache symptoms are not nearly as severe as a migraine’s.
-Here is a list of secondary headache symptoms:
+However, neck headaches symptoms are not nearly as severe as a migraine’s.
+Here is a list of secondary neck headaches symptoms:

 To schedule a complimentary Atlas Orthogonal consultation call 231-780-9900 or just click the button below.